unparalleled-js/docs-1/docs/on-prem/agents/upgrade.md

 5. Upon successful completion of the upgrade, run the agent (e.g. `bin/run.sh`).
 6. Make sure your agent is active and verify its version number on the [on-prem agent page](https://www.workato.com/on_prem_groups).
 7. The upgrade process is not triggered if no new versions are available.
 However, it might be necessary to repair a broken installation; in that case use the command line option when running the upgrade: `bin/upgrade.sh --enforce`.

+## Troubleshoot
+- For Linux/MacOS users, if you have anaconda installed on your terminal, be sure to deactivate any conda environments with `conda deactivate` as it will cause an error when upgrading.